 - Workbooks Glossary

 Dashboard Fields allow you to apply a filter to multiple elements within your Dashboard simultaneously and then apply them in bulk.
-This can be used when you want to see an individual’s performance when looking at Team Performance or activity for a specific month from a Dashboard that reviews annual performance.
+This can be used when you want to see an individual’s performance when looking at the performance of a team, or activity for a specific month from a Dashboard that reviews annual performance, for example.

-To add a Filter to a Report you must first go to Start > Dashboards to reach the Dashboard Landing Page and then open the required Dashboard.
-This will then provide you with an Action that allows you to Edit this dashboard.
+To add a Filter to a Report, go to Start > Dashboards and then open your Dashboard.
+You should then see the option to Edit this dashboard.

-Before a Filter can be applied you will need to set up Field Mappings, these Field Mappings allow you to decide which Column in each Report will have the Filter applied to it.
-These Field Mappings can be added and reviewed from the Fields tab of the Dashboard.
+Before a Filter can be applied you will need to set up Field Mappings.
+These Mappings allow you to decide which Column in each Report will have the Filter applied to it.
+These can be added and reviewed from the Fields tab of the Dashboard.

-To add a new Field Mapping select the Add Button on the Fields tab, this will create a new dialogue box that allows you to provide a Name and Data Type of the Mapping.
+To add a new Field Mapping choose the Add Button on the Fields tab.
+This will create a new dialogue box that allows you to provide a Name and Data Type of the Mapping.

 Name: The name of your Field Mapping